 Production Process

-Manufacturers produce solenoid valves via a variety of processes, such as: CNC machining, laser welding, injection molding and coil winding.
-Once they’ve fabricated the valve components, they assemble them.
+Manufacturers craft solenoid valves through various methods including CNC machining, laser welding, injection molding, and coil winding.
+After fabricating the individual components, they proceed with assembly.

-These components include: the solenoid valve coil, the valve, an inlet port, an outlet port, a spring, an orifice and an actuator.
-Often, solenoid also feature seals.
+The essential components include the solenoid valve coil, the valve itself, an inlet port, an outlet port, a spring, an orifice, and an actuator.
+Often, these valves also feature seals to ensure proper function.

 Materials